dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

   views to life.
 In this post we are going to create some dancing letters together.
 ---

-<span class="dropcap">I</span>have been working on a word game recently and I wanted to have nice playful animations to make the UI more fun.
-I decided to improvise and I believe the result is good.
-In this post I will explain how you can create this effect and engage your users.
+<span class="dropcap">I</span>have been working on a word game recently, and I wanted to have nice playful animations to make the UI more fun.
+I decided to improvise, and the result turned out well.
+In this post, I will explain how you can create this effect and engage your users.

-Every great animation starts with a single letter.
-Or something to that effect.
-Let’s begin our journey with designing a letter tile.
+A journey of a great animation begins with a single letter.
+Or something.
+Let’s start our journey by designing a letter tile.

 ```swift
 struct SingleLetter: View {